Coalition for the Defense of Sharia

-The Coalition for the Defense of Sharia, which is also known as the Get United Coalition, and the Islamic Sharia Application Coalition is an Islamist political alliance in Egypt designed to ensure the development of a constitution that is compatible with Sharia.
-The coalition reportedly includes 30 political parties and movements altogether.
-Another article by the Egypt Independent states that there are 13 parties and groups involved.
+The Coalition for the Defense of Sharia, which is also known as the Get United Coalition, and the Islamic Sharia Application Coalition was an Islamist political alliance in Egypt designed to ensure the development of a constitution that is compatible with Sharia.
+The coalition reportedly included 30 political parties and movements altogether.
+Another article by the Egypt Independent states that there were 13 parties and groups involved.